span33/DA-WORKFLOW/workflow-engine/src/main/webapp/resources/js/jqGrid-master/README4.12.0.md

 ### Main new features and improvements implemented in the version 4.12.0.

 * Add support of requireJs, improving building process of free jqGrid, add minimized individual modules.
 Be carefully with the usage of separate modules of free jqGrid.
-The names and the assignment of the methods to modules can be changed in the future.
+The names and the ASSIGNMENT of the methods to modules can be changed in the future.
 * Add support on new `forceClientSorting: true` option, which force **local** sorting of data returned from the server in case of usage `loadonce: true`.
 The input data for TreeGrid needed be still already sorted.
 The problem will be solved in the later versions of free jqGrid.
 * Add support of sorting and filtering by properties of data specified in `additionalProperties` options.
 One don't need more to use hidden columns for usage in custom formatters, sortring and filterings.